Iron: An Essential Nutrientby J. Clifford, K. Niebaum, L. Bellows* (7/15)

 Iron absorption is affected by the iron status of the individual, the type of food eaten, vitamin C intake and other factors in the diet.
 People with a low reserve of iron will absorb more iron than those with sufficient stores.
 This is the body’s way of trying to maintain adequate levels of iron while protecting against iron toxicity.

 There are two forms of iron - heme and non-heme.
 The iron in meat is about 40 percent heme and 60 percent non-heme.
 Much of the iron in the diet, however, is in the non-heme form.
 This is the form found in plant sources such as fruits, vegetables, grain products, and in iron fortified foods.
-About 25 percent to 35 percent of heme iron is absorbed, yet this percentage drops to 3 percent for non-heme iron.
+About 25 – 35 percent of heme iron is absorbed, yet this percentage drops to 3 – 20 percent for non-heme iron.
 This difference is important because heme iron is found only in animal flesh.
-Vegetarians in particular need to be aware of the low absorption of non-heme iron.
+For this reason vegetarians, compared to non-vegetarians, require 1.8 times the amount of iron when consuming foods that contain only non-heme iron.

-Vitamin A helps release iron from stores and makes it more available for the body to use.
+Vitamin A helps release iron from iron stores in the body and makes it more available for the body to use.
 Vitamin A deficiencies, therefore, may manifest as iron deficiencies.
 The use of vitamin A and iron supplementation may help relieve iron deficiency more than iron alone.
-It is important that anyone who is concerned about an iron deficiency to talk to a doctor before beginning supplementation.
+If there is concern for iron deficiency, it is important to talk with a doctor before beginning iron supplementation.

-The main concern with iron toxicity is overdoses in children.
-An overdose of iron supplements can cause toxicity in adults and children.
+- An overdose of iron supplements can cause toxicity in adults and children.
 However, in children as little as 20 to 60 mg of iron/kg body weight can cause toxicity and death.
 It is important to keep iron supplements away from children and tightly closed.
-The tolerable upper limits for iron as set by the Institute for medicine and the National Academy of Sciences is 40 mg/day for children under the age of 14 and 45 mg/day for anyone 14 years of age or older.
+The tolerable upper limits for iron as set by the Institute for Medicine and the National Academy of Sciences is 40 mg/day for children under the age of 14 and 45 mg/day for anyone 14 years of age or older.
 This limit is set as the largest amount of iron a person can consume without risk of negative side effects.

 Iron and Disease

 Heart disease risk seems to be greater in societies that eat high amounts of red meat versus those that eat minimal amounts.
 The amount of iron stored in the body can influence a person’s potential to develop heart disease.
-Excess iron is associated with the formation of free radicals, unstable molecules in the body that may injure vessels supplying blood to the heart.
+Excess iron is associated with the formation of free radicals, unstable molecules in the body, which may injure vessels supplying blood to the heart.
 It has also been suggested that the incidence of heart disease rises dramatically in women once menstruation stops due to increased amounts of iron in the blood.
-There is no conclusive evidence that excess iron increases coronary heart disease.
-It is not recommended to eliminate red meat or other iron rich foods from the diet.
-Using the Food Guide Pyramid as a guide for daily food choices, red meat is a good source of iron, protein and other important nutrients.
+However, there is no conclusive evidence that excess iron increases coronary heart disease, so it is not recommended to eliminate red meat or other iron rich foods from the diet.

 Excessive iron stores may play a role in type 2 diabetes.
-Patients with hemochromatosis have an increased risk for diabetes and some studies have shown elevated iron levels in patients with type 2 diabetes.
-There is not enough scientific evidence to prove a link between iron and type 2 diabetes and reducing iron intake to treat or decrease the risk of developing diabetes is not recommended.
+Patients with hemochromatosis have an increased risk for type 2 diabetes and some studies have shown elevated iron levels in patients with type 2 diabetes.
+Yet, there is not enough scientific evidence to prove a link between iron and type 2 diabetes, and reducing iron intake to treat or decrease the risk of developing diabetes is not recommended.

 |Table 2: Iron-rich foods.|